tomasliubinas/LtUpvoteBundle/README.md

  composer require liubinas/upvote-bundle
  ```

-* Add the line in the app/AppKernel.php file:
+* Initialize it in the app/AppKernel.php file:

  ```php
  $bundles[] = new Lt\UpvoteBundle\LtUpvoteBundle();